DonghaoWu/MERN-Doc-V1/README-Folder/Front-end(part6 - 10)/6-React-init.md

 # MERN-Template(part 6)
 ## `Section: Frontend`(Install Front end dependencies and clean up code)

-### `Summary`: In this documentation, we install some dependencies and clean up some code, we also set up react-router to the project.
+### `Summary`: In this documentation, we install some dependencies and clean up some code.

 ### `Check Dependencies:`